AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What We Like Most:

-Known for its slogan, “You’re in good hands,” Allstate is the nation’s fourth-largest auto insurance company by market share, according to the National Association of Insurance Commissioners.1 Read on to learn what Allstate offers Texan drivers.
+Known for its slogan, “You’re in good hands,” Allstate is the nation’s fourth-largest auto insurance company by market share, according to the National Association of Insurance Commissioners.2 It’s competitive bundling discount makes it a good option for those who also plan to purchase property insurance.

 • pro